Mobeen11/GenerativeAI/POC Generating Advertisement/Readme.md

 ### RAG-based Advertisement Generation

-1. **Similarity Search**: The code performs similarity search using Pinecone, allowing you to find relevant context based on a given query.
+1. **Similarity Search**: The code performs a similarity search using Pinecone, allowing you to find relevant context based on a given query.

 2. **Text Embedding**: Sentence Transformers are used to generate embeddings for the input text.